CXZJ/hishiro-ticketing-system/server/API_DOCUMENTATION.md

 1. Register/Login through the frontend application
 2. Firebase will provide a JWT token
 3. Use this token in your API requests
+4. Token can be found inside browser console

 ## 📚 API Documentation